“Like, are you sitting at the same table?” The barista asked, uninterested in the reply.

 She glanced behind her, pretending to survey the queue for the first time, even acting surprised when the guy behind her smiled back at her.
-He smiled back, completely lucid to the situation unfolding.
+He smiled back, completely onboard with the moment.

-Fireworks set off in her head, as she came to terms with the potentially life-changing and delightful future being served up to her on a handsome silver platter.
+Fireworks set off in her head, as she came to terms with the life-changing and delightful future being served to her on a handsome silver platter.

 “Hell yes,” said her eyes.